Technology High School (New Jersey): Athletics

 The Technology High School Panthers compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2010 realignment, the school had participated in the Mountain Valley Conference.
 With 449 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The school's main rivalry is with Science Park High School.

 Courses

 a.
 Possible electives for Seniors: ECC Criminal Justice/Sociology/Psychology, Journalism, Drama, AP Spanish, or Cooking.

 b.
 Cluster Course choices are: Computer Science (AP Computer Science in 12th grade), Office Systems, Pathways to Engineering, CISCO Networking, Graphic Design, Bio-medical Science, CADD/Architecture, and HVAC.

 c.
 Science courses in parentheses can be taken (not required) alongside the other course listed.
 Example: Sophomores who choose AP Physics would also take Chemistry.

 Note: By senior year, students will have completed 4 or 5 years of Math, 4 or 5 years of Science, 4 years of English, 4 years of Health/Phys Ed, 2 or 3 years of a foreign language, 3 years of their cluster, 1 year of Ethics/Financial Literacy, and possible 1 year of an elective.

 Administration

 The school's principal is Edwin Reyes.
-His core administration team includes three vice principals.
+His core administration team includes two vice principals.